-- Nintendo Hard: The lack of Dragonforce songs in this game, doesn't mean it's easy (well for the most part anyway), and don't expect to hit 100% on anything without a lot of practice and dedication either.
+- Nintendo Hard: Don't expect to hit 100% on anything without a lot of practice and dedication.

 - To be more specific, the most difficult on-the-disc song for guitar featured is Sweet Home Alabama, for bass it's Higher Ground.
 The DLCs so far has introduced arguably harder songs for the guitar, namely Hangar 18, Painkiller, and Cliffs of Dover; and for the bass YYZ.

 - "Through the Fire and Flames" is DLC.
 And you thought trying to play it in Guitar Hero was bad...